Lee’s Woods Trail: A Historic Hike at Leesylvania State Park in Woodbridge, Virginia

-George Washington, who lived 14 miles upriver, was a frequent dinner and overnight guest at the plantation.
+George Washington, who lived 14 miles upriver, was a frequent guest at the plantation.
 Lee died in 1787.
 In 1790, the home burned to the ground.

 In a few more steps, you will reach the site of a former road that cut through the ridge, destroying the historic ruins of the Lee plantation home.

-At the 1.3-mile mark, you will arrive at the Lee-Fairfax Cemetery.
-Just past the burial grounds, veer left for a landing that overlooks a former railroad line (1872-1925).
+At the 1.3-mile mark, you will reach the Lee-Fairfax Cemetery.
+Past the burial grounds, veer left for a landing that overlooks a former railroad line (1872-1925).

 A placard details challenges endured by the railroad line, including landslides and train derailments.
 It’s hard to believe the line operated as long as it did.

 Interestingly, an operational railroad runs through the state park today.
 As you hear the whistle of the train, it sounds eerily as if it will pass through this very spot.

 Continue on this wooded hike until the 1.8-mile mark.
 Turn left, then turn right to continue down the hill to complete this historic hike.